-- i.
-Is the utility requesting in this application a performance bonus for a prior program year for which it has been granted a lowered demand reduction goal? - ii.
-Were the factors that led to the utility being granted a lowered demand goal for the prior program year similar to the factors that the utility is relying upon to demonstrate that good cause supports the lower demand reduction goal proposed in this docket?
-If so, should the Commission consider the utility's prior performance in determining whether to award a lowered demand goal? - B. Has the utility received any identification notices under 16 TAC § 25.181(w)?
-If so, has the utility's demand reduction goal for program year 2016 been properly adjusted to remove any load that is lost as a result of identification notices submitted to the utility under that rule? - 4.
-What is the appropriate amount of projected energy-efficiency-program costs to be recovered through the utility's 2016 EECRF? - A. Are these costs reasonable estimates of the costs necessary to provide energy-efficiency programs and to meet the utility's goals under 16 TAC § 25.181? - B. Does the utility currently recover any energy-efficiency costs in its base rates?
-If so, what is the amount of projected program costs in excess of revenues collected through base rates? - C. Are the projected costs of administration and costs of research and development in compliance with the administrative spending caps in 16 TAC § 25.181(i)?
+- b.
+Has the utility received any identification notices under 16 TAC § 25.181(w)?
+If so, has the utility's demand reduction goal for program year 2017 been properly adjusted to remove any load that is lost as a result of identification notices submitted to the utility under that rule? - 4.
+What is the appropriate amount of projected energy-efficiency-program costs to be recovered through the utility's 2017 EECRF? - a.
+Are these costs reasonable estimates of the costs necessary to provide energy-efficiency programs and to meet the utility's goals under 16 TAC § 25.181? - b.
+Does the utility currently recover any energy-efficiency costs in its base rates?
+If so, what is the amount of projected program costs in excess of revenues collected through base rates? - c.
+Are the projected costs of administration and costs of research and development in compliance with the administrative spending caps in 16 TAC § 25.181(i)?
 If not, has the utility requested an exception to those caps under 16 TAC § 25.181(e)(2)?
 If so, has the utility demonstrated that compliance with the administrative spending cap is not reasonably possible and that good cause supports the higher administrative spending cap proposed by the utility? - i.
-Is the utility requesting in this application a performance bonus for a prior program year for which it has been granted a higher administrative spending cap?
+Is the utility requesting in this application a performance bonus for a prior program year for which it has been granted a higher administrative spending cap? - ii.
+If so, were the factors that led to the utility being granted a higher administrative spending cap for the prior program year similar to the factors that the utility is relying upon to demonstrate that good cause supports the higher administrative spending cap proposed in this docket?
+If so, should the Commission consider the utility's prior performance in determining whether to award a higher administrative spending cap? - d.
+Does the utility receive funding under PURA § 39.903?
+If not, are the utility's projected annual expenditures for the targeted low-income energy-efficiency program as described in PURA § 39.903(f)(2) not less than 10% of the utility's energy-efficiency budget for

-- ii.
-Were the factors that led to the utility being granted a higher administrative spending cap for the prior program year similar to the factors that the utility is relying upon to demonstrate that good cause supports the higher administrative spending cap proposed in this docket?
-If so, should the Commission consider the utility's prior performance in determining whether to award a higher administrative spending cap? - 5.
-What are the evaluation, measurement, and verification (EM&V) costs assigned to the utility for program years 2015 and 2016, and have any of these costs already been recovered in a prior EECRF proceeding?
+- 2016?
+Does the utility's targeted low-income energy-efficiency program meet the requirements imposed under PURA § 39.905(f)? - 5.
+What are the evaluation, measurement, and verification (EM&V) costs assigned to the utility for program years 2016 and 2017, and have any of these costs already been recovered in a prior EECRF proceeding?

-Program Year 2014 and 2014 EECRF proceeding
+Program Year 2015 and 2015 EECRF proceeding